Lalong: Buhari is Chairman of APC Presidential Campaign Organisation

 Deji Elumoye

-Governor Simon Lalong of Plateau State who also doubles as the Director General of the ruling All Progressives Congress (APC) presidential Council has disclosed that President Muhammadu Buhari is the Chairman of the organisation working towards the election of Asiwaju Bola Ahmed Tinubu as president in the February, 2023 election.
+Governor Simon Lalong of Plateau State who also doubles as the Director General (DG) of the ruling All Progressives Congress (APC) presidential council has disclosed that President Muhammadu Buhari is the Chairman of the organisation working towards the election of Mr. Bola Ahmed Tinubu as president in the February, 2023 election.

-“You know as Director-General of the campaign Council I have to from time to time see the President who is our Chairman and keep him abreast of events.”
+“You know as DG of the campaign council I have to from time to time see the president who is our Chairman and keep him abreast of events.”

-The governor also dismissed protests against his accepting to serve as DG of APC Campaign Organization, saying the Pope had not told him it was a wrong idea.
+The governor also dismissed protests against his accepting to serve as DG of APC Campaign Organisation, saying the Pope had not told him it was a wrong idea.

 Lalong stated that being an ardent member of the Catholic faith, even the Pope is not angry with his decision to accept the job.

-A group, under the aegis of Concern Christians on the Plateau (CCP), had recently staged a rally in Abuja, where they called on Governor Lalong to reject the offer to serve as the director general of APC presidential campaign council, threatening that the Plateau Christians will not support him in ‘the suspicious engagement or assignment.’
+A group, under the aegis of Concern Christians on the Plateau (CCP) recently staged a rally in Abuja, where they called on Lalong to reject the offer to serve as the director general of APC presidential campaign council, threatening that the Plateau Christians would not support him in, ‘the suspicious engagement or assignment.’

-The group had also alleged that the APC rejected him for the position of the Vice-Presidential candidate based on incompetence, and now turned back to make him to seek for votes for the same party, saying that it is completely out of place.
+The group had also alleged that the APC rejected him for the position of VP based on incompetence, and now turned back to make him to seek for votes for the same party, saying that it was completely out of place.

 He said when he returned to Jos upon his appointment as the DG recently, the state chapter of the Christian Association of Nigeria (CAN), welcomed him.

-The governor said he was therefore not sure where those who claimed to be Christians and are opposing his appointment as against their faith are coming from.
+The governor said he was therefore not sure where those who claimed to be Christians and are opposing his appointment as against their faith came from.

 “But generally, as a governor of a state, I said as a governor of the state, I am not responsible to only my faith, I am responsible to other people who belong to other faiths, who are not Muslims or Christians.
 So that is why I took an oath of office.
 The purpose of my Oath of Office is to take care of those people.